-This Aloo Baingan Masala or Potato Eggplant Curry recipe makes a simply flavorful, and hearty vegetarian Indian curry.
-This easy and delicious pressure cooked Potato Eggplant curry is made using potatoes and eggplants.
+This Aloo Baingan Masala or Potato Eggplant Curry recipe makes a simple, flavorful, and hearty vegetarian Indian curry.
+This easy and delicious Potato Eggplant Curry is made with potatoes and eggplants.

 About Aloo Baingan

-This North Indian style curry is simple to make and is ready under 25 minutes, which makes it perfect for the busy weeknight dinner.
-Just pair it with a side of some hot chapati/paratha or steamed rice and your deliciously comfy and easy dinner is ready to be devoured.
+This North Indian-style curry is simple to make and is ready in under 25 minutes, which makes it perfect for a busy weeknight dinner.
+Just pair it with some hot chapati/paratha, or steamed rice, and your deliciously comforting and easy dinner is ready to be devoured.

 You can also cook this curry for any meal when you want something fuss-free yet delightful and nutritious.
 Another excellent thing about this curry is that it is also vegan and gluten-free.

-Aloo Baingan or Aloo Baingan masala is an easy Indian curry also known as Potato Eggplant Curry or Potato Brinjal curry.
-In this dish potatoes and eggplants are cooked in a tasty spiced onion tomato masala until they are perfectly tender, and absorb all the flavorings of masala.
+Aloo Baingan or Aloo Baingan Masala is an easy Indian curry, also known as Potato Eggplant Curry or Potato Brinjal Curry.
+In this dish, potatoes and eggplants are cooked in a tasty spiced onion-tomato masala until they are perfectly tender and absorb all the flavors of the masala.

-This curry dish is made from scratch under 25 minutes from start to finish.
-That is why this easy dish is an absolute delight to make.
+This curry dish is made from scratch in under 25 minutes from start to finish, making it an easy and delicious dish for any meal.

-Aloo Baingan Masala is the curried version of the dish ‘Aloo Baingan’, and it goes along with any Indian flatbread such as naan, tandoori roti, paratha, chapati or even puri
+Aloo Baingan Masala is the curried version of the dish ‘Aloo Baingan’, and it goes well with any Indian flatbread such as naan, tandoori roti, paratha, chapati or even puri.

-For a light meal, you can also accompany it with some steamed basmati rice.
-For an elaborated Indian meal, serve it along with dal, roti, rice pulav, and raita.
+For a light meal, you can also serve it with some steamed basmati rice.
+For a more elaborate Indian meal, serve it along with dal, roti, rice pulav, and raita.
 A satisfying, nutritious and healthy Indian meal is ready to serve.

 Is Aloo Baingan Masala vegan?